 Supporting the review and content redesign of our people services frontend

-This group of products helps people find and use services or information.
+Helping people find and use services or information.
 It includes tools like service finders, directories, contact options, and ways to access places like libraries and car parks.

 The goals are to: